Elkayamacc/NugetPackagesGuide/README.md

 ## Prerequisite ##

 -Download Nuget.exe and put it also in this directory.</br>
--Put all the files in the same Directory of your project directory (Example: if the project directory is "D://Myproject" put all the files(Nuget.exe, nuspec, props, targets in "D://")
+-Put all the files in the same Directory of your project directory (Example: if the project directory is "D://Myproject" put all the files(Nuget.exe, nuspec, props and targets in "D://")</br>
+-Make sure the name of all the files is the same name